 Saeema Ahmed-Kristensen

-Yes, I think that’s right.
-The more similar things are, the greater the recognition of the need not to replace human beings in certain roles.
+I think that’s right.
+The more similar things are, perhaps there will be greater recognition of the need not to replace human beings in certain roles.

-My perspective on AI is positive.
-It’s about using AI appropriately and recognizing where the human needs to be in the loop.
+My personal perspective on AI is positive.
+It’s about using AI but recognizing where to use it and where the human in the loop is necessary.

-One danger is that AI hardly ever says no. It doesn’t say, “I can’t produce this.”
-It will generate something, even if it’s not feasible.
+One of the dangers is that AI hardly ever says no. It doesn’t say, “I can’t produce this.”
+It will always give you an answer unless there are guardrails.
+In the hands of a novice, you don’t know whether that answer is correct.

-In product design, you need technical feasibility.
-Large language models don’t inherently understand that.
-It relies on the user’s expertise.
+In product design or consumables, you want creativity, but you also want technical feasibility.
+Large language models don’t recognize that.
+It relies on the knowledge of the user to understand it.
+That’s where expertise becomes important.

 John Koetsier

-That’s super interesting.
-I’m in the final stage of submitting a fitness app to the App Store.
-I used AI to style it.
+It’s super interesting to hear this conversation because I just submitted a fitness app to the App Store last night.
+I needed a stylist, so I described what I wanted and AI styled it.
 Is it the best it could ever be?
-Probably not.
-I’m not a designer.
-But for me, it’s brilliant—instantly average, which is better than where I’d be without it.
+Probably not, because I’m not a designer.
+But for me, it’s brilliant.
+Instantly average, which is much better than where I’d be without it.

 You said without standards and boundaries, AI can hollow out creativity.
-What standards and boundaries do you mean?
+What kind of standards and boundaries?

 Saeema Ahmed-Kristensen

-Healthcare is a particularly dangerous example.
-You put in your symptoms and get an AI summary.
-It provides one aggregated answer, which may not be correct.
+There’s also the issue that large language models never say no. In the hands of a novice, you don’t know when something is incorrect.
+Health is a particularly dangerous example.
+You put in symptoms and get an AI summary.
+It’s one aggregated answer, not necessarily the correct one.
 It’s just an answer.

 John Koetsier

-Where do you see the biggest challenges and opportunities?
+Health care is a whole other issue.
+Where are you seeing the biggest challenges and opportunities?

 Saeema Ahmed-Kristensen

-If you had large datasets representing many experiences, you could create more representative and inclusive designs.
+If you had large datasets representing many people’s experiences, you could design something more representative and inclusive.
+That’s a big opportunity.

-In creative tasks like product or service design, we begin with problem clarification—understanding user needs.
-Large language models are good at gathering and synthesizing information quickly.
-That step before idea generation is a major opportunity.
+In creative tasks like product or service design, the first stage is problem clarification—understanding user needs.
+Large language models are good at gathering that data quickly.
+So it’s that step before creative idea generation that’s really valuable.

-We need standards and boundaries that build expertise back into the loop.
+So we need standards and boundaries that build experts back into the loop and ensure transparency.

 John Koetsier

+Gotcha.
 Super interesting.
-Saeema Ahmed-Kristensen, this has been a wonderful conversation.
+Saeema, this has been a wonderful conversation.
 I really appreciate your perspective and insight.

 Saeema Ahmed-Kristensen